ricardovogel/datepicker/README.md

 # datepicker
 DatePicker for Kivy - Python 3.3+

-It's only a modification of [KivyCalendar](https://bitbucket.org/xxblx/kivycalendar) working on Python 3.3+.
+Adaptation of [Skucul/datepicker](https://github.com/Skucul/datepicker) to use the ISO 8601 date format, which is an adaptation of [KivyCalendar](https://bitbucket.org/xxblx/kivycalendar) to work on Python 3.3+.
 Credits to  [Oleg Kozlov (xxblx)](https://xxblx.bitbucket.org)